themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 ## How do repositories create PIDs for data objects?
 ## How can you create a PID for your own data objects?

-1. obtain a prefix from an resolver admin
+1. Obtain a prefix from an resolver admin
-2. set up internet connection to the PID server with a client
+2. Set up internet connection to the PID server with a client
-3. create a PID
+3. Create a PID
-4. link PID and location of the data object
+4. Link PID and location of the data object

 All commands below are python commands unless indicated otherwise.